Updated 7th of December, 2014.

 Another option is choosing people who are interested in the same topic that you cover.
 For example I’m covering blogging and how to get started, so I targeted people who already have blogs but who have friends that may want to start one.

 I launched my new blog called [YOUR BLOG NAME] yesterday where I cover [YOUR TOPIC OR INDUSTRY].
-I’m asking for a small favor to share the blog on your Facebook and Twitter feed.
+I’m asking for a small favour to share the blog on your Facebook and Twitter feed.
 It won’t take much time and may be useful to your friends who are interested in blogging.